 FHWA's Environmental Review Toolkit provides discussion on segmentation and the development of logical termini.
+FHWA's NEPA project development regulations are 23 CFR 771.111(f).

-FHWA's NEPA regulations require NEPA approval prior to final design and project construction (23 CFR 771.113(a)).
+NEPA approval is required prior to final design and project construction (23 CFR 771.113(a)).